-To help you map the features to your top content, use the table above and add a column for Google Feature.
+To help you map the features to your top content, use the list above as a reference for Google Features.
 First, review the key content you identified in the first step, and list what Google features they qualify for on that page.
-Then, in the new rows at the bottom, add the additional features you want to achieve.
-For the example below, I added Video Replays after comparing the available features to the site content.
-Then you have to work backwards for these features and identify pages on the website that would qualify for them.
+Then, add the additional features you want to achieve.
+For more information about LocalBusiness schema markup, check out our Ultimate How-To Guide to LocalBusiness Schema Markup.

 You now need to give some thought to the implementation of your schema markup strategy, focusing on the areas that offer a high value with a low development cost.
 When considering your implementation strategy, think about:

 - whether or not you have built-in capabilities (Do you have a CMS that has out-of-the-box schema markup functionality?
 If so, does that functionality satisfy your requirements?)

 - how you want to implement (backend or frontend developers, marketing or SEO team)

 These factors will influence how easy or the hard the implementation will be and whether or not there is a way to automate it.
 We can help with these decisions!
 Rest assured we’ve never encountered a site that we can’t optimize.